SashaPatsel/coding-drills/guides/team-projects-git/README.md

 Rather than designating stubs for individual members to work within, simply designate files.

 It is best to use both the separate file and stubbing strategies together.
-In many cases, group members can comfortabluy work in seprate files.
+In many cases, group members can comfortably work in seprate files.
 However, sometimes programmers' areas of interests will inevitably overlap when working together on an app.
 In that case identify what files that overlap will be affected by, and comment stubs out within the files concerned.

 The most important takeaway from the best practices mentioned here is the pivotal nature of `planning`.
 Your group needs to be in constant communication.